KanimozhiGanesan18/Mutual-Fund-Investment-Performance-Analysis-2019-2024-Using-Python/README.md

 <img width="982" height="606" alt="Screenshot 2026-08-31 183827" src="https://github.com/user-attachments/assets/add79b3d-39ff-46bc-859f-f8966cbda8c7" />

-### Insights:
+### Interpretation:

-* The histogram shows how Net AUM is distributed across schemes.
+Most schemes cluster at low Net AUM (0–50K).

-* Most records cluster at low Net AUM values (0–50,000).
+A few schemes extend into very high ranges (~777K), creating a long right tail.

-* A few schemes extend into the very high range (up to ~777,000), creating a long right tail.
+### Business Insights:

-* The majority of schemes manage relatively small assets, while only a handful dominate with very large AUM.
+Asset concentration is unequal — a handful of large schemes dominate.

-* The distribution is heavily right‑skewed.
-Small schemes are common, but large schemes disproportionately influence overall averages.
+Smaller schemes are common but contribute less to overall AUM.

-* Asset concentration is unequal — a few big schemes hold most of the assets, while the rest remain small.
-This highlights the need for category‑level analysis to see which groups dominate the high‑AUM tail.
+Strategic focus should be on scaling mid‑tier schemes to reduce dependency on a few giants.

 ---